Kirti Sri Rajasinha

-Kirti Sri Rajasinha (Sinhala: කීර්ති ශ්රී රාජසිංහ, Tamil: கீர்த்தி ஸ்ரீ ராஜசிங்கம்; 1734 – 2 January 1782) was the second Nayaka king of Kandy.
+Kirti Sri Rajasinha (Sinhala: කීර්ති ශ්රී රාජසිංහ, Tamil: கீர்த்தி ஸ்ரீ ராஜசிங்கம்; 1734 – 2 January 1782) was the second Nayaka king of Kandy, ruling from 1747 to 1782.
 He was a prince from the Madurai Nayak Dynasty and the brother-in-law of Sri Vijaya Raja Singha.
 He succeeded his brother-in-law to the throne in 1751.

-The king is credited for the revival of Buddhism and literature in Sri Lanka.
-Under the guidance and influence of Weliwita Sri Saranankara Thero, with Dutch assistance, king Kirti Sri Raja Singha successfully invited Bhikkus from Siam (Thailand) to revive the higher ordination of Buddhist monks in Sri Lanka.
+He played a crucial role in reviving Buddhism in Sri Lanka and maintaining the independence of the Kandyan Kingdom during a period of increasing European colonial influence.
+His reign is noted for significant cultural and religious advancements, particularly in restoring Buddhist institutions and forging diplomatic ties with foreign nations.

 He also built the existing inner temple of the Sacred Tooth Relic and Raja Maha Vihara (Gangarama) in Kandy.
 During his reign the Mahavamsa chronicle was continued from the time of Parakramabahu IV of Dambadeniya.
 He also rebuilt the Munneswaram temple close to Chilaw.

-He was the second Nayak king of the Kingdom of Kandy in Sri Lanka, ruling from 1747 to 1782.
-He played a crucial role in reviving Buddhism in Sri Lanka and maintaining the independence of the Kandyan Kingdom during a period of increasing European colonial influence.
-His reign is noted for significant cultural and religious advancements, particularly in restoring Buddhist institutions and forging diplomatic ties with foreign nations.
+Under the guidance and influence of Weliwita Sri Saranankara Thero, with Dutch assistance, king Kirti Sri Raja Singha successfully invited Bhikkus from Siam (Thailand) to revive the higher ordination of Buddhist monks in Sri Lanka.